applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 5. GANavigationBarManager will create navigation bar instance of NavigationBarBaseAdapter (Plugin adapter instance).
 In case application is using the ui_builder, Navigation Bar must use data source of the root from rivers.json API.
 Otherwise it will expect Applicaster 2 Collection with ui_tag: `navbar_collection`.
 6. RootContainer ready for use.
 7. In end of initialization of the Application instance of `GARootViewContainerController` will be added to App

-#### Motivation
-This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
-It helps to understand how Root container view controller cooperate with navigation bar plugin and root menu plugin.

 <a name="rootViewContainer" />
 #####GARootViewContainerController